JackCSheehan/re-go/README.md

-# re-go
+# Re-go
-A streamlined interface for Golang's regexp package
+A streamlined interface for Golang's `regexp` package.
+Re-go is based on Python's `re` module.